faktumtech/gametimer/README.md

 A player's turn in games like Rummikub (https://en.wikipedia.org/wiki/Rummikub) is limited by time.
 GameTimer has been created as an easy way to control the time used by each player during his turn.

-This aplication is build as Progressive Web Application (PWA) and once installed ('Add to desktop'), can be used offline.
+This application is build as a Progressive Web Application (PWA) and once installed ('Add to desktop') it can be used offline.

+## Pending issues
+-

 ## Project setup
 ```